Your AI powered learning assistant

 Data understanding involves assessing the available data and identifying gaps.
 Key considerations include data availability, quality, granularity, and update frequency.
 To explore this data safely without affecting live systems, a sandbox environment is utilized for experimentation.

-Data Preparation
+The Importance of Data Preparation

 Data preparation is crucial for effective modeling and analysis, often requiring significant time to clean and organize datasets.
 Common issues include missing values, inconsistent formats, and incorrect data entries that must be addressed before proceeding.
 For instance, customer records may have incomplete information or varied formatting in states and dates of birth.
 To enhance data quality moving forward, it's essential to collaborate with technology teams to implement input restrictions that prevent such discrepancies from occurring.